OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/working_with_models/debugging/om_command.rst

 om cite
 #############

-The :code:`om cite` command prints citations for any classes in the model that have them.
+The :code:`openmdao cite` command prints citations for any classes in the model that have them.
 It supports optional `-c` arguments to allow you to limit displayed citations to only those belonging to a particular class or group of classes.
 By default, all citations for any class used in the problem will be displayed.
 For example:

 .. embed-shell-cmd::
-    :cmd: om cite circuit.py
+    :cmd: openmdao cite circuit.py
     :dir: ../test_suite/scripts